khazana/SearchEngine/README.md

 4.Spelling correction - <br />
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For spelling correction below file is used:<br />
     spelling_correction.py - This file performs spelling correction.
 The input is a query string, consisiting of one or more terms.
 It checks every term and if there is a mistake, makes the correction with 6 alternatives.
 The output of this code is stored as a pickle file.
 It contains a dictionary where key is the incorrect query term and value is the six alternatives.
+Before this code is run, the auxillary code 'tokens_frequency.py' must be run.
+This will pickle a dictionary containing the frequencies of each word in the entire collection.

 ## Libraries used